drghirlanda/alex/Docs/AlexManual.md

 defined earlier, obscuring them partly or wholly.

-<a name="background-stimuli"></a>
+\phantomsection \addcontentsline{toc}{subsection}{Always-present stimuli}

-## Stimuli that are always present during a phase
+\subsection*{Always-present stimuli}

-It is sometimes desirable to have a stimulus or combination of stimuli present at all times, including inter-stimulus intervals, for example as a background on which others are superimposed.
+It is sometimes desirable to have a stimulus or combination of stimuli present at all times during a phase, including inter-stimulus intervals, for example as a background on which others are superimposed.
 A stimulus whose name starts with "Background" followed by the name of a phase will be displayed for the entire duration of that phase.
 You can define many such stimuli, e.g., `BackgroundPhase1-1` and `BackgroundPhase1-2`.

-**Note:** The rules for stimulus superposition of always-present stimuli are the same as for other stimuli, see [Superposition of stimuli](#stimulus-superposition).
+**Note:** The rules for stimulus superposition of always-present stimuli are the same as for other stimuli, see \hyperref[stimulus-superpos] {above}.
 This means that if you want to use a stimulus as a backdrop for other stimuli, you have to define the stimulus before all those that are intended to appear on top of it.
 If the order is incorrect, the intended backdrop will instead obscure the other stimuli.

-<a name="notation-phases"></a>
+\phantomsection \addcontentsline{toc}{section}{More about phases}

-# More about phases
+\section*{More about phases}

 Just as with stimuli, phase parameters can be set to differ across groups by using the `*` and `:` notation.
 For example, imagine that